 - 12% did not consider that they had consented to medical procedures

-- 24% of women who had an instrumental birth said they had not consented to procedures
+- 24% of women and birthing people who had an instrumental birth said they had not consented to procedures

 We interviewed midwives about their understanding and experience of dignity in childbirth.
-They described the challenges they faced to safeguarding women’s dignity as a result of staffing shortages and inadequate training.
+They described the challenges they faced to safeguarding women and birthing people’s dignity as a result of staffing shortages and inadequate training.
 Read about their responses in the second part of the Birthrights Dignity Survey.

 On October 16 2013, Birthrights hosted the first-ever Dignity in Childbirth Forum at the Royal College of Physicians in London.
 Check out the press coverage:

 - Why are half of UK women not getting the birth they want, The Telegraph

 - A good birth experience is more than the baby being delivered alive, The Guardian

 - Davina’s emotional praise for her midwife as she backs Birthrights, Best Daily

 In summer 2013, Birthrights put out a call for submissions describing maternity initiatives that promote dignity in childbirth.

 The papers we received are all reproduced in our publication: Birthrights Projects and Perspectives.
 They are just a small sample of the exceptional work that is taking place across the UK, but they reflect the passion and dedication that exists for improving childbirth among health professionals, academics and campaigners.